 The standard work day for the project is between 8:00 AM and 5:00 PM local time where the team is working, Monday through Friday, except for scheduled holidays.

-In performing services under this SOW and the applicable Work Order, Microsoft will rely upon any instructions, authorizations, approvals, or other information provided by Honeywell’s Project Manager or personnel duly designated by Honeywell’s Project Manager.
-All estimates regarding fees, timelines and our detailed solution are based on information provided by Honeywell to date.
+In performing services under this SOW and the applicable Work Order, Microsoft will rely upon any instructions, authorizations, approvals, or other information provided by Customer’s Project Manager or personnel duly designated by Customer’s Project Manager.
+All estimates regarding fees, timelines and our detailed solution are based on information provided by Customer to date.

-Microsoft’s resources and Microsoft’s subcontractors’ resources may perform services remotely or on-site from Microsoft facilities, Honeywell facilities, or Microsoft’s partner’s facilities.
+Microsoft’s resources and Microsoft’s subcontractors’ resources may perform services remotely or on-site from Microsoft facilities, Customer facilities, or Microsoft’s partner’s facilities.

 Informal knowledge transfer will be provided throughout the project.
-Informal knowledge transfer is defined as Honeywell’s staff working alongside Microsoft staff.
+Informal knowledge transfer is defined as Customer’s staff working alongside Microsoft staff.
 No formal training materials will be developed or delivered as part of informal knowledge transfer.

-If the project schedule requires Microsoft’s resources and/or Microsoft’s subcontractors’ resources to perform dedicated services at Honeywell’s site on a weekly basis, Microsoft resources will typically be on-site for 3 nights/4 days; arriving on Mondays and leaving on Thursdays.
+If the project schedule requires Microsoft’s resources and/or Microsoft’s subcontractors’ resources to perform dedicated services at Customer’s site on a weekly basis, Microsoft resources will typically be on-site for 3 nights/4 days; arriving on Mondays and leaving on Thursdays.

-All work products and deliverables created in Microsoft Office will be delivered to Honeywell in Office 2010 compatibility mode where applicable.
+All work products and deliverables created in Microsoft Office will be delivered to Customer in Office 2010 compatibility mode where applicable.

-Honeywell provides all licensing and conducts all procurement necessary per plans and designs.
-Design of any service, configuration, feature or customization which requires additional licensing will be the responsibility of Honeywell to procure.
+Customer provides all licensing and conducts all procurement necessary per plans and designs.
+Design of any service, configuration, feature or customization which requires additional licensing will be the responsibility of Customer to procure.